fishlikesgit/hello-world/README.md

 # hello-world

-First repository created on the consulting class
+This is the Github file created on the consulting class.